yogirajiiitadev/MoviesFlix-gpt/README.md

   - Redirects authenticated users to the Browse page.
   - Deployed App to Firebase.
   - Authentication using Google Firebase
+  - Use Firebase API's like onAuthStateChange, signInWithEmailAndPassword, createUserWithEmailAndPassword
+  - Created our Redux Store using userSlice

 - **Browse Page (Accessible only after Authentication)**
   - A header with navigation options.